palant/apk-instrumentation/README.md

 ## MethodLogger component

-This component will add logging to the start of each method.
-In addition to the method signature, the parameter values will be logged.
+This component will add logging to the start of a method.
+This might be more efficient than `CallLogger` for methods called from many places, and it will log even calls resulting in an exception.
+The disadvantage is that the method’s return value cannot be logged as it isn’t known at this stage.

 Configuration options:

 * `MethodLogger.enabled`: add to enable this component
-* `MethodLogger.filter`: (optional) restricts functionality to a set of methods, for value format see Method filters section above
 * `MethodLogger.tag`: (optional) log tag to be used (default is `MethodLogger`)
-* `MethodLogger.format`: (optional) extended format string to be used, see Extended format strings section above (default is `Entered method {method:%s} ({args:%s})`)
+* `MethodLogger.<method filter>`: specifies a method that should be logged. `<method filter>` is a method specification as outlined in the Method filters section above.
+Note that `.properties` format requires colons to be prefixed with a backslash: `\:`.
+The value is a format string like `Entered method {method:%s} ({args:%s})` (see Extended format strings section above).

 ## AssignmentRemover component